 My love of events

-Well after 5 years of writing plans in my ‘Business Ideas’ book (which I still treasure today) I came up with the concept of The Beauty Event.
-This little idea actually turned out to be pretty big!
-After an exciting launch event at Hotel Du Vin in May 2012 I went on to host many events over Bristol including The Pamper Area at Women Outside The Box festival in the autumn of 2012 & 2013.
+After 5 years of writing plans in my “Business Ideas” book (which I still treasure today) I came up with the concept of The Beauty Event.
+This was one of those “little” ideas that exploded into something really quite big all in a relatively short space of time.
+Before I knew it I was hosting events all over Bristol, including The Pamper Area at “Women Outside The Box Festival” in the autumn of 2012 & 2013.